peak-gao/code-notes/React/react-basics.md

 #### Inheritance
 - At Facebook, we use React in thousands of components, and we haven’t found any use cases where we would recommend creating component inheritance hierarchies
 - Props and composition give you all the flexibility you need to customize a component’s look and behavior in an explicit and safe way.
-Remember that components may accept arbitrary props, including primitive values, React elements, or functions.
+Remember that components may accept arbitrary props, including primitive values, React elements, or functions
 - If you want to reuse non-UI functionality between components, we suggest extracting it into a separate JavaScript module.
 The components may import it and use that function, object, or a class, without extending it

 # Classes